 which has predefined bounds c on the correction, and then the actual tradeoff as a function of the covariances (something like a Kalman gain):

-For the bounding vectors c, the lower bound expresses a region of indifference (or precision) of the human feedback and it is also assumed that the RL algorithm will effectively find the local optimum here.
-This is depicted by the truncated green distribution, and furthermore ensures significant effect.
-We may for example set this to a fraction of the action space.
+For the bounding vectors c, the lower bound expresses a region of indifference (or precision) of the human feedback.
+It is also assumed that the RL algorithm will effectively find the local optimum here.
+This is depicted by the truncated green distribution, and ensures significant effect.
+We may, for example, set this to a fraction of the action space.
 The upper bound may be used to control how aggressive the corrections can be.
-With the precision of the human feedback assumed as a constant (multivariate) Gaussian, the only thing we need is a way to obtain up-to-date estimates of the agents abilities.
+With the precision of the human feedback assumed as a constant (multivariate) Gaussian.

+The remaining thing we need is a method to obtain up-to-date estimates of the agent's abilities.
 For that, we use the multihead approach from Osband et al. (2016).
 In actor-critic DRL, the critic and the actor are estimated using neural networks, which are a bunch of interconnected neurons.
-Architecture may be varied, but if we consider a simple example where the state vector x has three elements, and the action vector a two, a two-layer neural net could look like this:
+Architecture may be varied, but if we consider a simple example where the state vector x has three elements, and the action vector a two, a two-layer neural network could look like this:

-This commonplace architecture can be adapted to our need of a covariance.
+This commonplace architecture can be adapted to our need for covariance.
 By making a couple copies of the actors output layer (with different initial weights and training samples), we can obtain samples of the action estimate in a straightforward and efficient way.
 This also allows us to make inferences about the abilities of the agent by looking at the covariance between the action estimates.
 Observe the following scheme:

-the covariance over all the heads.
-It leaves us to the question of what action to consider as the policy.
+Again, under the assumption of things being Gaussian, the distribution over the optimal action estimate may now be computed as the covariance over all the heads.
+It leaves us with the question of what action to consider as the policy.
 With multimodality and temporal consistency in mind, it is best to use a designated head per episode.

 PPMP consists of five modules, where the fifth one walks and talks:

-Whilst these predicted corrected actions are very useful as a rough information source, its actions will never be very accurate.
+Whilst these predicted corrected actions are very useful as a rough information source, the actions will never be very accurate.
 Later, when the actor’s knowledge becomes of better quality, we want to crossfade the influence from the predictor to the actor.
 Yet, exactly how and when the tradeoff is scheduled depends on the problem, the progress, the feedback, and most likely as well on the state.
-The beauty of using an actor-critic learning scheme, is that we may resolve the question of how the actions should best be interleaved using the critic.
+The beauty of using an actor-critic learning scheme is that we may resolve the question of how the actions should best be interleaved using the critic.
 It can here act as an arbiter, as it has value estimates for all state-action pairs.

-PPMP is benchmarked against DDPG (pure DRL) and DCOACH (a deep learning approach that learns from corrective feedback only).
-As is customary in the domain of RL, we consider standard problems found in the OpenAI gym that require continuous control.
-The first environment, Mountaincar, requires to drive a little cart up a hill and reach the flag.
+To evaluate the performance of PPMP, standard problems that require continuous control (source: OpenAI gym) were considered; as is customary in the domain of RL.
+The first environment, Mountaincar, requires driving a little cart up a hill and reaching the flag.
 Because of a little engine, the thing needs to be rocked back and forth a bit to gain momentum.
-The second environment is the Pendulum problem, again underactuated, where a red pole is to be swung to its upright equilibrium and balanced there.
-Both problems discount applied control action.
+The second environment is the pendulum problem, again underactuated, where a red pole is to be swung to its upright equilibrium and balanced there.
+Both problems penalize applied control action.

-It is clear that DCOACH (green) cannot handle erroneous feedback: performance quickly drops to zero as the feedback is less perfect.
+It is clear that DCOACH (green) cannot handle erroneous feedback: Performance quickly drops to zero as the feedback is less perfect.
 Because PPMP also learns from environmental reward, it’s able to downplay the misguidance eventually and then fully solve the problem.

 - The codebase of this study is hosted on github.com/janscholten/ppmp.